mleroseandrews/MechaCar_Statistical_Analysis/README.md

 We tested each lot's sample mean against the population mean of 1500 PSI and discovered the following:
 Lot 1 and 2 suggests that there is a signifcant relationship between the variables being tested and enough evidence to reject the null hypothesis.
 The p-value of lot 1 & 2 were 100% and 60%.
 The p-value of lot 3 was under 5% suggesting that there may not be enough evidence to reject the null hypothesis.

+## Study Design: MechaCar vs Competition

+In quantifying how MechaCar performs against the competition i believe that the most important consumer preferences are price, fuel-efficiency, safety-ratings and maintenance costs.
+The testing will need to be seperated by class in order to get an accurate representation of comparison.
+The null hypothesis is that MechaCar out performs the competitiion with lower cost, better fuel-efficiency, better safety ratings and lower maintence costs.
+The alternative hypothesis is tha the competition out performs MechaCar with lower cost, better fuel-efficiency, better safety ratings and lower maintence costs.
+Performing t-test between the two groups on each category by class will provide a depiction of whether to reject the null hypothesis.
+Gathering the per class average for price, fuel-efficiency, safety-ratings and maintenance costs for both MechaCar and the competitor would be necessary in order to run these tests.